Herbert Morrison: Minister of Transport, 1929–1931

-London
+Leader of the London County Council, 1934–1940

-Morrison continued to sit on the London County Council and in 1933 was elected to lead the Labour Group.
-He wrote a book Socialisation and Transport : the Organisation of Socialised Industries with Particular Reference to the London Passenger Transport Bill which encapsulated his ideas on nationalisation.
+Morrison continued to sit on the London County Council, and in 1933 was re-elected to lead the Labour Group (his leadership having lapsed during his time as a minister).
+He wrote a book, Socialisation and Transport: the Organisation of Socialised Industries with Particular Reference to the London Passenger Transport Bill, which encapsulated his ideas on nationalisation.
 Managers would be appointed to run monopoly industries in the public interest.
 He did not, however, envisage democratic control by the workers.

-Unexpectedly, Labour won the 1934 LCC election and Morrison became Leader of the council.
-This gave him control of almost all local government services in London.
-His main achievements here included the unification of bus, tram and trolleybus services with the Underground, by the creation of the London Passenger Transport Board (colloquially known as London Transport) in 1933, and creating the Metropolitan Green Belt around the suburbs.
-He confronted the Government over its refusal to finance the replacement of Waterloo Bridge, and eventually they agreed to pay 60% of the cost of the new bridge.
+Unexpectedly, Labour won a majority at the 1934 London County Council election and Morrison became Leader of the LCC.
+This made him the leader of the largest local authority in Britain, and the most powerful Labour figure in the country at the time, and gave him control of almost all local government services in London.
+His main achievements here included the creation of the Metropolitan Green Belt around the suburbs.
+He confronted the government over its refusal to finance the replacement of Waterloo Bridge; eventually the government agreed to pay 60% of the cost of the new bridge.
+The LCC made much progress in slum clearance and the construction of new housing estates during Morrison's tenure, so much so that he was said to have done "more to refashion the face of the City since Sir Christopher Wren".
+Improvements were also made to hospital and welfare services.

+London Conservatives frequently accused him of seeking to "build the Tories out of London", the implication being that the LCC would deliberately build council houses in order to affect local voting patterns.
+His biographers, Bernard Donoughue and George W. Jones, have written that "Morrison never said or wrote" the words attributed to him.

+Morrison was a pioneer in using the talents of women, and promoted women to chair various committees of the LCC.
+He promoted women to positions which they had never previously held, such as memberships of the Fire Brigade Committee and the Metropolitan Water Board.